QMP: Q-switch Mixture of Policies for Multi-Task Behavior Sharing: Conclusion

 \section{Conclusion}

-We propose an unbiased approach to sharing behaviors in MTRL: Q-switch Mixture of Policies.
-QMP shares policies between tasks for off-policy data collection.
+We propose an unbiased approach to sharing behaviors via off-policy data collection in MTRL: Q-switch Mixture of Policies.
 We demonstrate empirically that QMP effectively improves the rate of convergence and task performance in manipulation, locomotion, and navigation tasks, and is guaranteed to be as good as the underlying RL algorithm and complementary to alternate MTRL.
 QMP does not assume that optimal task behaviors always coincide.
 Thus, its improvement magnitude is limited by the degree of shareable behaviors and the suboptimality gap that exists.
-At the same time, this lets the QMP algorithm be unbiased and find optimal policies with convergence guarantees while being equally or more sample-efficient.
+At the same time, this lets QMP be unbiased and find optimal policies with convergence guarantees while being equally or more sample-efficient.
+Since QMP only shares behaviors via off-policy data collection, it is not applicable to on-policy RL base algorithms like PPO~\citep{schulman2017proximal}.
 Promising future directions include temporally-extended behavior sharing and incorporating other forms of prior task information on shareable behaviors, such as language embeddings in instruction-following tasks.